Dutch Oven Daddy

 Expert Tips

-• Not all barbecue sauces are created the same.
-Some are really thick and some are really thin.
-For thin sauces, decrease the amount of broth by 2-4 tablespoons.
+• Not all barbecue sauces are the same thickness.
+For thinner sauces, decrease the broth by 2-4 tablespoons to keep the ratio right.

-• If cooking in the oven, you can leave the lid off for the last 15 minutes to brown the top.
+• If cooking in the oven, leave the lid off for the last 15 minutes to brown the cheese on top.

 Recipe FAQs